get-gah/gah/README.md

 Features:

-- Downloads the latest or given release of an app from GitHub
+- 🏷 Downloads the latest or given release of an app from GitHub
-- Automatically selects matching binary for the current platform
+- 🎯 Automatically selects matching binary for the current platform

   - Supported OS: Linux and MacOS
   - Supported architectures: x64 and ARM64

-- Supports multiple matching apps in a single GitHub Release
+- 🎳 Supports multiple matching apps in a single GitHub Release
-- Supports archived (`.zip`, `.tar.gz`, `.tar.bz2`, `.tar.xz`) and single binary releases
+- 📤 Supports archived (`.zip`, `.tar.gz`, `.tar.bz2`, `.tar.xz`) and single binary releases
-- Has own base of predefined aliases for GitHub repositories (PRs are welcome!)
+- 🗃 Has own base of predefined aliases for GitHub repositories (PRs are welcome!)
+- 🔐 Verifies downloaded files using provided by `openssl` against [asset's digest value](https://docs.github.com/en/rest/releases/assets?apiVersion=2022-11-28#get-a-release-asset)

 ## Installation